pstorozenko/pstorozenko.github.io/content/posts/stylegan-in-your-hands.md

 ```

 you get `latents`, the key part of what you need.
-This is what we called $w$ and is later used.
+This is what we called $w$ and is later used to generate the face.

 If you have `latents`, you can create image from them with